The best movies on Amazon Prime right now

 EW grade: N/A

 After some sequels that were a bit difficult to sit through, a strong case had to be made for the existence of another Transformers movie.
 Thankfully, this reboot delivers with much help from a winning performance by Hailee Steinfeld.
-Rather than go full maximal space opera like his predecessor Michael Bay, director Travis Knight opts for a movie rooted in humor and '80s nostalgia.
+Rather than go full maximalist space opera like his predecessor Michael Bay, director Travis Knight opts for a movie rooted in humor and '80s nostalgia.

-Watch Bumblebee on Amazon Prime here.
+Watch Bumblebee on Amazon Prime Video via Paramount+ channel here.

 The Farewell (2019)

-A rare box office hit coming from Sundance, filmmaker Lulu Wang’s semi-autobiographical story of her trip abroad to say goodbye to her sick grandmother finds both humor and tragedy in not being able to let a loved one know they are dying.
-While the film didn’t get any Academy love, it helped redefine what an American story is, providing a look at China through the eyes of a first generation Chinese American.
+A rare box office hit coming from Sundance, filmmaker Lulu Wang's semi-autobiographical story of her trip abroad to say goodbye to her sick grandmother finds both humor and tragedy in not being able to let a loved one know they are dying.
+While the film didn't get any Academy love, it helped redefine what an American story is, providing a look at China through the eyes of a first-generation Chinese American.

-Watch The Farewell on Amazon Prime here.
+Watch The Farewell on Amazon Prime Video with Showtime channel here.

-EW grade: B (read the review)
+EW grade: B+ (read the review)

 Funny Girl (1968)

-Watch Funny Girl on Amazon Prime here.
+Watch Funny Girl on Amazon Prime Video here.

 Talent: Barbra Streisand, Omar Sharif, Anne Francis